SaferMobility/sails-hook-email-multi-transport/README.md

 from | ((string)) | Default `from` email address alwaysSendTo | ((string)) | If set, all emails will be sent to this address regardless of the `to` option specified.
 Good for testing live emails without worrying about accidentally spamming people. testMode | ((boolean)) | Flag indicating whether the hook is in "test mode" globally for all transports.
 In test mode, email options and contents are written to a `.tmp/email-TRANSPORT.txt` file instead of being actually sent.
-Defaults to `true`.
+Defaults to `true`. defaultTransporter | ((string)) | The name of the transporter to use if none is specified.

+Additionally, if the `transporters` configuration option does not exist, a new "default" transporter is created by reading the transporter options listed below directly from the config object.
+This allows backwards compatibility with `sails-hook-email`.

 #### Transporter Object definition

 Parameter      | Type                | Details
 -------------- | ------------------- |:---------------------------------
-name           | ((string)) | The name of this transporter to reference it later isDefault      | ((boolean)) | Whether to use this transporter as the default if a transporter is not specified when sending the mail message. *Note that if more than one transporter has this option set to `true`, there is no guarantee of which one will be used.* service        | ((string)) | A "well-known service" that Nodemailer knows how to communicate with (see [this list of services](https://github.com/andris9/nodemailer-wellknown/blob/v0.1.5/README.md#supported-services)) auth | ((object)) | Authentication object as `{user:"...", pass:"..."}` transporter | ((object)) | Custom transporter passed directly to nodemailer.createTransport (overrides service/auth) (see [Other Transports](https://nodemailer.com/transports/)) testMode | ((boolean)) | Flag indicating whether the hook is in "test mode".
+name           | ((string)) | The name of this transporter to reference it later service        | ((string)) | A "well-known service" that Nodemailer knows how to communicate with (see [this list of services](https://github.com/andris9/nodemailer-wellknown/blob/v0.1.5/README.md#supported-services)) auth | ((object)) | Authentication object as `{user:"...", pass:"..."}` transporter | ((object)) | Custom transporter passed directly to nodemailer.createTransport (overrides service/auth) (see [Other Transports](https://nodemailer.com/transports/)) testMode | ((boolean)) | Flag indicating whether the hook is in "test mode".
 In test mode, email options and contents are written to a `.tmp/email-TRANSPORT.txt` file instead of being actually sent.
-Defaults to `true`.
+Defaults to `undefined` which inhertis from the global `testMode` setting described above.

 #### Example